The most desirable employee benefits

 Employee benefits

-It’s a highly competitive marketplace for employers at the moment.
-Potential hires are increasingly enticed by employee benefits above and beyond pay.
-Progressive companies like Airbnb continue to up the ante, offering staff $2000 (£1400) to travel and see the world.
-According to research, 60% of candidates say that benefits and perks are a major factor when considering a job offer.
 For employers, it’s not always easy to know which employee benefits are most valued.
-Fortunately, there is plenty of research.
+Fortunately, there is plenty of research available so you can improve your benefits offer.
 Whether you are a small business or large corporate, here is a round up of the most desirable employee benefits.

 And to review our 2023 benefits for employees returning to the office - please click here.